Recap of Part One

 Rachel’s Second Hair Analysis

-Being a single mom with a full-time job, Rachel found it hard to fully commit to the program that we suggested.
+As a single mom with a full-time job, Rachel found it hard to fully commit to the program that I suggested.
 For example, it was difficult for her to get enough rest.
 She was also sensitive to supplements, which is common for those with adrenal burnout.
 Her diet was still a work in progress.
 But she did what she could.

 Six months later, despite only following the program about 50%, she reported encouraging improvements.
 Her fatigue was improved most days.
 Her sweet cravings were gone except during PMS week.
 She reported more emotional control at work and greater awareness to relax, slow down, and change her negative thinking.
 PMS was worse, however, and she was still having anxiety and trouble with OCD and an overactive mind.
 Muscle cramping and tension did not improve.